Choosing a Firm

 How do you evaluate a reputation management firm’s Wikipedia capabilities?

-Through the firm's methodology - disclosed COI and Talk-page work - its policy fluency, named-editor expertise, depth of community engagement, and its firm refusal to do direct undisclosed editing.
+Through the firm's methodology of disclosed COI and Talk-page work, its policy fluency, named-editor expertise, depth of community engagement, and its firm refusal to do direct undisclosed editing.

 Read the full answer -